 Once you have formulated an appropriate investment strategy for your SMSF, you need to make sure all the fund’s investments are made in line with that strategy.
 The strategy cannot just be a “lip service” document.
 You are also required to review your investment strategy on a regular basis to ensure it remains relevant and appropriate for your members.

 You should also review your investment strategy at least annually and also whenever the personal circumstance of any fund members change (e.g. a new member joins or leaves) or there is a material change in the funds situation (e.g. a major asset is acquired, a loan is taken out or there has been a death or disablement of a member).
 This does not mean you shouldn’t monitor each individual investment more frequently.
 You may wish to look at your investment positions more frequently.
 The review of the investment strategy will just look at your SMSF’s overall asset allocations and approach (e.g. whether there is a need to reduce overall exposure to higher risk, growth assets such as shares or change the fund’s investment approach to accommodate a change from a member entering retirement).

 If you are using an SMSF administrative service to establish your SMSF, they will usually issue with a sample or template which can help guide you in establishing your own investment strategy document.
 These can be great starting points, but naturally need to be tailored to take into account your own circumstances and objectives.

 To help you get started, we recommend you visit the ATO's website for more information.
-You can also read our blog article [here](link) for some additional tips.
 As always, you should seek professional advice from your accountant or financial/tax adviser if you are in any doubt about these matters.